Boston University Commencement Event Information

 The ceremony should last between 1 1/2 and 2 hours.

 Graduate students should plan to arrive at the Walter Brown Arena no later than 2:00 p.m. for line up in the tented area behind the arena.
 Volunteers and signs will guide you to the line up area.
 If you arrive late, you will proceed across the stage at the end of your degree group (and out of alphabetical order).

-The School of Education Convocation reception will start immediately following ceremony.
+The School of Education Convocation reception will start immediately following the ceremony.

-Graduate students that have names with difficult pronunciations, please leave a message for Dr. O’Connor at 617-353-3318, slowly say your name twice and spell it.
+Graduate students that have names with difficult pronunciations, please leave a message for Dr. O’Connor at 617-353-3318, slowly saying your name twice and spelling it.

 Senior Robing Information

-Senior Robing will take place on Saturday, May 16th, 2015 at 1 p.m. in the Case Gymnasium, 285 Babcock Street, line-up for undergraduates will be at 12 p.m.
+Senior Robing will take place on Saturday, May 14, 2016 at 1 p.m. in the Case Gymnasium, 285 Babcock Street.
 SED Convocation will follow Robing at 3 p.m.
 Please RSVP by Monday, April 20th with the number of guests that will be attending here.

-Undergraduates going to Robing should arrive at the Case gym no later than 12pm for line up for Robing.
+Undergraduates going to Robing should arrive at the Case gym no later than 12 p.m. for line up.